astronomer/docs/astro/features.md

 description: Set environment variables on Astro to specify Airflow configurations and custom logic.
 ---

-Astro offers a suite of first-class features that make it easy to author, run, and monitor Airflow DAGs.
+Astro offers a suite of first-class features that make it easy to author, run, and monitor Apache Airflow® DAGs.

 ## Feature list